MrR0807/Notes/understanding-parquet-file.md

 #### Ranges of indexes

 Instead of saving each index's offset location, let's write every 1000 index's offset to metadata.
-The class is is completely the same as previous section, just main method is different:
+The class is completely the same as previous section, just main method is different:

 ```java
 public static void main(String[] args) throws Exception {